 The Takata Corporation has been developing airbags for worldwide use since 1988, starting with its first production base in North Carolina.
-Takata airbags are used by many automakers worldwide.
+Their airbags are used by the largest automakers worldwide.

-In 2013, several automakers starting recalling their vehicles due to Takata’s airbags.
-As of October 2016, 14 automakers have issued recalls of their vehicles to replace Takata’s frontal airbags.
-Nearly a dozen deaths and many injuries have been attributed to the failure of Takata airbags.
+In 2013, several automakers started recalling their vehicles due to Takata’s defective airbags.
+As of October 2016, 14 automakers have issued recalls of their vehicles to replace frontal airbags.
+Nearly a dozen deaths and many injuries have been attributed to airbag failure.

-Takata airbags are a brand of airbags used by automakers worldwide.
-The airbags can be installed in several spots within a vehicle.
+Takata is the largest manufacturer of airbags, which can be installed in several locations within a vehicle.
 The most common placements include the center of the steering wheel on the driver side, and the center of the dashboard on the passenger side.
-Depending on vehicle design, Takata airbags are also placed in side airbags within seats.
+Depending on vehicle design, airbags are also placed within seats and vehicle frames.

-Airbags are typically used in privately-owned, consumer vehicles.
-Takata does provide airbags for motorcycles as well.
+Airbags are typically used in privately-owned, consumer vehicles, however they are also made for motorcycles.

 Takata Airbags Safety Concerns

-Certain types of driver and passenger Takata airbags have faulty inflators.
-The inflators have a propellant in them, which degrades over time, and can led to airbag ruptures.
+Certain types of driver and passenger airbags have faulty inflators which use a propellant that can degrade over time.

 Faulty Inflators Can Cause Significant Damage Upon Impact